Fondaz/lingo-solver-for-TSP/README.md

 # lingo-solver-for-TSP
-Lingo script for solving an example of [Travelling Salesman Problem](https://en.wikipedia.org/wiki/Travelling_salesman_problem).
+Lingo script for solving an example of [Travelling Salesman Problem](https://en.wikipedia.org/wiki/Travelling_salesman_problem) using the Constraints Generation exact method.
+~~A Java implementation for this problem using NN and Christofides (heuristic techniques) is HERE.~~

 ## Index
 1. [Contents of the Repository](https://github.com/Fondaz/lingo-solver-for-TSP#contents-of-the-repository)